SoftwareHeritage/swh-environment/docker/README.md

 ```

-## Starting a kafka-powered replica of the storage
+## Starting a kafka-powered mirror of the storage

-This repo comes with an optional `docker-compose.storage-replica.yml`
+This repo comes with an optional `docker-compose.storage-mirror.yml`
-docker compose file that can be used to test the kafka-powered replication
+docker compose file that can be used to test the kafka-powered mirror
 mecanism for the main storage.

 This can be used like:

 ```
-~/swh-environment/docker$ docker-compose -f docker-compose.yml -f docker-compose.storage-replica.yml up -d
+~/swh-environment/docker$ docker-compose -f docker-compose.yml -f docker-compose.storage-mirror.yml up -d
 [...]
 ```